bitcoinsit/CloudServiceIPs/README.md

 # CloudServiceIPs
-Holds text files that contain IP addresses for Azure, Google cloud, and AWS.
+Holds text files that contain IP addresses for Secure Auth.
 These text files are used for firewall exceptions.